Exercise: Unit Testing and Continuous Integration

 git push -u origin main

-3. Add a file called .gitlab-ci.yml to the root of your project.
-This file controls which tasks are executed and which artifacts are preserved by the CI process.
+3. Add a file with the path .github/workflows/ci.yml to the root of your project.
+The .github folder contains additional repo information that GitHub can use.
+The workflows folder within that contains information for specific tasks that should occur in response to events on the repository.
+The ci.yml file will control which tasks are executed and which artifacts are preserved by the CI process.
 To start out, the file should contain:

 1